mriglab/GroMo-Plant-Growth-Modeling-with-Multiview-Images/README.md

 # GroMo-Plant-Growth-Modeling-with-Multiview-Images
 Plant Growth Modelling using age estimation (in days) and leaf counting

-# Vision Transformer for Plant Age and Leaf Count Estimation
+# Multi View Vision Transformer (MVVT) for Plant Age and Leaf Count Estimation

 This repository implements a Vision Transformer (ViT) model for estimating the age (in days) and the number of leaves of a plant using multi-view image data.
 The model is trained using a dataset containing images of plants at different growth stages.